Evaluation of the Effectiveness of the Frobenius Primality Test: Results of calculations

 for some $D_{p_{12}}$.

-Taking into account that $n=p_1p_2q < 2^{64}$, it often turns out that for a given pair $(p_1,p_2)$ admissible $q$ is a little and all of the corresponding $n$ can be verified on the FPP.
-However, if $(p_1,p_2)$ are small, it is valid $q$ is too much for direct examination.
+Taking into account that $n=p_1p_2q < 2^{64}$, it often turns out that for a given pair $(p_1,p_2)$ all possible $q$ are small and all corresponding $n$ can be thus easily checked whether they are an FPP or not.
+However, if $(p_1,p_2)$ are small in a sense then the number of possible $q$s is too large and we cannot check all of the corresponding $n$ on being an FPP, and these are listed in the table above.
+(These remaining pairs will be addressed below). \end{proof}